tox-dev/tox/docs/reference/config.rst

         - blank lines are ignored,
         - lines starting with the ``#`` character are ignored,
         - each line is in KEY=VALUE format; both the key and the value are stripped,
-        - there is no special handling of quotation marks, they are part of the key or value.
+        - there is no special handling of quotation marks, they are part of the key or value,
+        - PEP-508 markers are not supported in environment files, so a ``;`` is a plain value character.

     **Conditional environment variables**